bwmx/randomness-beacon/projects/daemon/README.md

 1. Configure the environment with all required environment variables (check `.env.example`)
 2. Specify the working directory as `projects/daemon` (if required)
+3. Run `npm run link` to generate and link client
-3. Specify `npm run build` as the build command
+4. Specify `npm run build` as the build command
-4. Specify `npm run start` to start the daemon
+5. Specify `npm run start` to start the daemon

 ## Utils